Enjoy beautiful beaches, encounter koalas and explore coral reefs and rainforest on this wallet-friendly trip up the east coast.

 You can’t see all of Australia in 10 days, but you can do a great deal on a budget.
 Hire a car and drive north from Sydney to the laid-back surf town of Byron Bay before discovering the famous Gold Coast.
 You'll finish up at Cairns for an unforgettable experience on the Great Barrier Reef.

-Day 1: Sydney’s best, in one perfect day
+Day 1: One perfect day in Sydney

 Day 2: Day trip by train to the Blue Mountains